Get Help After a Driverless Vehicle Accident in Seattle

 In spite of these reasons, recent driverless vehicle accidents have raised a lot of questions about their safety.
 In particular, there are no government regulations stating who can be held “liable” in this type of accident.
 These vehicles are “driverless,” with built-in technology owned by the manufacturer and high tech system designers.
 Who will you file a claim with in an accident with a driverless vehicle?
 How will you prove “fault” in an accident like this?
 What are your rights?

 Liability law in driverless car accidents is basically “uncharted territory.”
 Nothing about an accident like this will be a standard accident claim filed with the causing vehicle owner’s insurance.
 If you or someone you love is involved in an accident with a driverless vehicle, you do have rights!
-Due to the complicated nature of establishing liability, it is more important than ever to consult with an expert accident attorney.
+Due to the complicated nature of establishing liability, it is more important than ever to consult with an expert self-driving car accident lawyer.

 Will “Self-Driving Cars” Really Be Safer?